About the Central Virginia COVID-19 Response Fund

 - Providing access to safety equipment and/or cleaning or disinfecting supplies; and

 - Providing access to shelter for those who are homeless or at risk of homelessness.

 - Providing eviction prevention counseling or rental assistance for unemployed residents and those living in poverty;

 - Providing assistance to local public school systems, or their associated educational foundations, in support of reopening plans.
-Focus will be on services including technology, transportation, teacher training and professional development that enable the continuation of virtual learning and/or the return of students to the classroom when appropriate.
+Focus will be on services including technology, transportation, teacher training and professional development that enable the continuation of virtual learning and/or the return of students to the classroom when appropriate; and

 Emphasis will be given to system coordination and delivery, in which the applicant has proven ability to execute scaled efforts addressing the needs of those most affected by the pandemic.
 Vulnerable populations may include first responders, front line personnel, children and their families, seniors, low income and dislocated low-income workers, immigrants, individuals with limited English language proficiency, other individuals adversely affected by the pandemic.